qoolixiloop/qool-jekyll-loop/README.md

     site.xyz , page.xyz, paginator.xyz, content, layout

-You can define own custom front matter (xyz) and use them as variables
+You can define own custom front matter (xyz) and use them as variables.

-## use Liquid
+## Use Liquid
-Objects (outputs a variable called page.title, page is the document)
+Objects (outputs a variable called page.title, page is the document).

 Code:
 ```html
     {{ page.title }}
 ```
-Tags (flow control logic, outputs sidebar if page.sidebar is true)
+Tags (flow control logic, outputs sidebar if page.sidebar is true).

 Code:
 ```html
     {% if page.show_sidebar %}